 Finally, try to focus on the positive aspects of the day and keep the focus on love and connection.

-What other benefits do you see for choosing not to skip Mother’s Day?
+What other benefits do you see when choosing not to skip Mother’s Day?

 Practical Tips for Celebrating Mother’s Day